 1) Break down siloes and connect your data

-Creating effective cost value reconciliations is tough when you've got paperwork and emails flying at you from all directions: timesheets, orders, requisitions, variations, adjustments, etc. Once you've gathered everything, you then waste time typing everything into a spreadsheet, but not before somebody hand delivers more late paperwork.
+Creating effective cost value reconciliations is tough when you've got paperwork and emails flying at you from all directions: timesheets, orders, requisitions, variations, adjustments, etc. Once you've gathered everything, you then waste time typing it into a spreadsheet, but not before somebody hand delivers more late paperwork.

 Let's look at invoices, an essential function of your role.
 Causeway's recent report 'Construction's Digital Front Line' revealed that almost 60% of professionals struggle to send and receive invoices.
 How can you expect to extract value from projects when basic, yet crucial, documents land on your desk too late to be useful?